 Preventing Heat Stress

-View our infographic below for everything you need to know about Heat Stress and how to prevent this hazard in the summer months.
+View our infographic or read the text description below for everything you need to know about Heat Stress and how to prevent this hazard in the summer months.

 What is Heat Stress?

 Heat Stress occurs when heat is combined with other stresses such as physical labour, loss of fluids, fatigue, or existing medical conditions.
 This combination of extreme temperatures and other stresses on your body can lead to heat-related illnesses, disability, or even death.

 Some examples of the illnesses that can occur are:

 - heat stroke

 For more information on each of these illnesses including causes, symptoms, treatments, and preventions please visit the Ministry of Health guideline here.